 Barb and Sue first lived in a house that Barb built, then sold that and lived in a travel trailer, and currently are traveling.

-Iris now lives in the house that Barb S built.
-And has recently added on a second bedroom, and has extended and enclosed the front porch.
+Linda and Iris now live in the house that Barb S built.
+And have recently added on a second bedroom, and extended and enclosed the front porch.

 Susan B and Gilda